Unconditional Image-Text Pair Generation with Multimodal Cross Quantizer: Abstract

 \section{Abstract}

-Though deep generative models have gained a lot of attention, most of the existing works are designed for the unimodal generation task.
+Although deep generative models have gained a lot of attention, most of the existing works are designed for unimodal generation.
 In this paper, we explore a new method for unconditional image-text pair generation.
-We propose \model, a vector quantization method for multimodal image-text representation. \model accepts a paired image and text as input, and learns a joint quantized representation space, so that the image-text pair can be converted to a sequence of unified indices.
-Then we can use autoregressive generative models to model the joint image-text representation, and even perform unconditional image-text pair generation.
-Extensive experimental results demonstrate that our approach effectively generates semantically consistent image-text pair and also enhances meaningful alignment between image and text.
+We design Multimodal Cross-Quantization VAE (\model), a novel vector quantizer for joint image-text representations, with which we discover that a joint image-text representation space is effective for semantically consistent image-text pair generation.
+To learn a multimodal semantic correlation in a quantized space, we combine VQ-VAE with a Transformer encoder and apply an input masking strategy.
+Specifically, \model accepts a masked image-text pair as input and learns a quantized joint representation space, so that the input can be converted to a unified code sequence, then we perform unconditional image-text pair generation with the code sequence.
+Extensive experiments show the correlation between the quantized joint space and the multimodal generation capability on synthetic and real-world datasets.
+In addition, we demonstrate the superiority of our approach in these two aspects over several baselines.
+The source code is publicly available at: https://github.com/ttumyche/MXQ-VAE.